Luke Metcalf: 2023

 In round 13 of the 2023 NRL season, Metcalf made his club debut for the Warriors in the 22-26 loss against the Brisbane Broncos.

 In round 19 of the 2023 NRL season, Metcalf scored two tries for New Zealand in their 46-10 victory over an understrength Parramatta side.

 Metcalf played 12 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.

 2024

 In round 4 of the 2024 NRL season, Metcalf broke his leg while trying to tackle front rower Tyson Frizell.
 Metcalf was limited to only seven appearances with New Zealand in the 2024 season as they missed the finals.

 2025

 In round 7 of the 2025 NRL season, Metcalf kicked a 50 metre penalty goal during golden point extra-time to win the match for the New Zealand Warriors over Brisbane 20-18.
 In round 9, Metcalf scored two tries and kicked five goals in New Zealand's 30-26 victory over North Queensland.

 On 30 June, it was announced that Metcalf would miss the rest of the 2025 NRL season after suffering an ACL injury.
 On 23 October, the Warriors announced that Metcalf had re-signed with the club until the end of 2028.

+2026

+On 14 May 2026, Metcalf signed a 3-year deal with the St. George Illawarra Dragons starting in 2027.